ServiceCanada/search-ui/README.md

 #### Test locally

 1. Install Docker
 2. Add an API key to your site settings as described below in [Setting an API key](#setting-an-api-key).
-Otherwise, please see [Alternative to the API key by getting a token](#alternative-to-the-api-key-by-getting-a-token) below.
 3. run `docker compose up --build`

 ##### Setting an API key

-1. Create a `_data` folder at the root.
+Create a `_data` folder at the root.
 Then, add a file named `token.yml` inside the `_data` folder.
 This file needs to simply have a key-value pair of `API_KEY: "[API KEY HERE]"` on line 1.
 The key value can be found at https://github.com/ServiceCanada/devops-documentation/blob/master/search/local-testing.md to replace the `[API KEY HERE]`.
-If you do not have access to the previous link, please see the next section on how to use a token as described below.
+If you do not have access to the previous link and/or are unable to get an API key, you can use a token instead; in which case, see the [Getting a token](#getting-a-token) section below.

-##### Alternative to the API key by getting a token

-Since you need a token to communicate with the Coveo API, you can do the following to go to get a token valid for 24 hrs:

-1. Go to a search page on the Canada.ca Preview server such as: **/en/sr/srb.html**.
-2. Open the inspector (developer tool) and look for the `div` tag that has the attribute called `data-gc-search`.
-3. Inside this attribute, you'll find a Javascript object that has a field called `accessToken`.
-Grab the value of that token.
-4. a) If you are **testing locally**, create a `_data` folder at the root.
-Then, add a file named `token.yml` inside the `_data` folder.
-This file needs to simply have a key-value pair of `API_KEY: "[API KEY HERE]"` on line 1.
-Add the token value as the key in `[API KEY HERE]`. b) If you are **testing through GitHub pages**, replace instances of `{{ site.data.token.API_KEY }}` with the token, on HTML pages would like to test.
-5. If the token doesn't seem valid or if you have passed the 24 hours time-to-live (TTL), go back to step one and take another one from the Canada.ca Preview server.

 #### Testing through GitHub Pages

 ##### Main website

-At all time, you can visit the GitHub website to see the GC Search UI with the latest Pull requests merged at play: https://servicecanada.github.io/search-ui/
+At all time, you can visit the GitHub website to view and test the GC Search UI with the latest Pull requests merged at play: https://servicecanada.github.io/search-ui/.

+Since search pages need a token to communicate with the Coveo API and functioning properly, you will need to get your token by following the instructions in the [Getting a token](#getting-a-token) section below.
+You can then take this token and save it through the form linked from the website's index page under the "Test pages" section.
+Your token will be saved for the duration of your session on the website.
+If you close the tab or stay inactive for a while, you will need to go back and generate a new one.

 ##### In your fork

-This is to test your changes usually before opening a Pull request.
+This is usually to test your changes usually before opening a Pull request, or to conduct usability testing and accessibility assessments.

-1. Add the required token on HTML pages would like to test by [following the instructions on Alternative to the API key by getting a token](#alternative-to-the-api-key-by-getting-a-token).
-Do not use the `token.yml` approach documented for testing locally, since it may generate potential a [security risk](SECURITY.md) in the context of GitHub pages.
+1. Do not use the `token.yml` approach documented for testing locally, since it may generate potential a [security risk](SECURITY.md) in the context of GitHub pages.
+Instead, get a token described in the [Getting a token](#getting-a-token) section below and replace instances of `{{ site.data.token.API_KEY }}` with the token, on HTML pages would like to test.
 2. Push your code to a branch of your choice in your origin remote (fork).
-It is recommended that you use a dedicated branch for testing, one that you would never open a Pull request from.
+It is recommendeded that you use a dedicated branch for testing, one that you would never open a Pull request from.
 3. Make sure your repository has GitHub Pages enabled, on that specific above-mentioned branch.
 4. Your site is live on GitHub pages!

+**Important note:** A token is only available for 24 hrs, after which a new one must be generated.
+Alternatively, instead of putting a token on all pages, you can let the user get their own token through the same process as described in the [Main website](#main-website) section above.

+##### Getting a token

+While on the GC network, go to the [Search token](https://canada-preview.adobecqms.net/en/service-canada/francis/get-sr-token.html) page and copy the value of the entire token loaded inside the page.

 ### Deployment